realchonk/accounthing/README.md

 To create a new transaction directly from the command line:
 ```
-accounthing -atc CID date num [total] description
+accounthing -atc CID date num [price] description
 ```
-Where `CID` is the customer ID, and the `total` amount is optional.
+Where `CID` is the customer ID, and the `price`, if not specified, is taken from the default customer price.

 To list all transactions:
 ```